Why Malta is still considered a developing country, as explained by a Canadian expat who lived there.

 Living in a developing country can be a challenging—and frustrating—experience for the expat.
 And I learned a lot of lessons in that regard when we moved to the Mediterranean.

 “But Malta isn’t a developing country,” you might be thinking.
 “Were do you get your stats?”

 The IMF listed Malta as a developing country until the day it joined the European Union and the Eurozone.
 And then someone waved a magic wand and that status changed overnight.
 So it’s wise to take such indexes with a grain of salt.

 The island is geographically considered part of Europe, but I’ve always felt it to be culturally indistinguishable from North Africa and the Near East.
 And the challenges of living here are very similar.

-The advice I’m going to share with you in this column deals with Malta, but it applies to any of the developing countries I’ve traveled through.
+The advice I’m going to share with you in this column deals with Malta, but it applies to any of the developing countries I’ve travelled through.
 So if you’re headed there for any length of time, you’ll want to keep it in mind.

 And don’t worry—there’s nothing overwhelming or unliveable about it.
 You just have to change your expectations, and go about things a little differently.

 The first thing you’ll notice—whether you’re taking a taxi from the airport or you’re at the helm of your own set of wheels—is that driving in the developing world follows a very different set of (or total lack of) rules.